alandipert/golf/README.markdown

 and the CSS.

 Note that this little fragment of HTML, javascript, and CSS is completely atomic.
-Because of the magical sandboxing of the golf runtime, it can be inserted anywhere in the document as a little independent, self-contained widget, complete with its own internal dynamic behaviors, styles, and interfaces.
+Because of the magical sandboxing of the Golf runtime, it can be inserted anywhere in the document as a little independent, self-contained widget, complete with its own internal dynamic behaviors, styles, and interfaces.
 Just instantiate it, insert it into the DOM, and let it